Deutherius/Gantry-bowing-induced-Z-offset-correction-through-relative-reference-index/README.md

 ## There is always a catch

 Yes.
 If your first layer takes a long time and you don't heatsoak long enough, the gantry bowing will increase *during* the first few layers, but your mesh will stay the same.
 What can you do about it?
-Ignore it, heatsoak longer or get gantry backers.
+Ignore it, heatsoak longer or get gantry backers (physical, virtual or both, get *something*).

 ### Did you just invalidate this entire thing?